usecannon/cannon/packages/website/content/docs-technical.md

 - `fromCall.args` - The arguments to pass into the function above.
 - `factory` - See _Referencing Factory-deployed Contracts_ below.
 - `extra` - See _Referencing Extra Event Data_ below.
-- `allowEmptyFactory` - Bypass error messages on event output parsing
+- `allowEmptyEvents` - Bypass error messages if an event is expected in your `invoke` action but none are emitted in the transaction

 **Outputs**
 This action only updates the return object by adding an entry to the `txns` key.